 Executive summary

-This deliverable describes the first release of the EGI Operational Tools during EGI-Engage including the developments made during the first year of the project for the Operations Portal, ARGO, GOCDB and Security Monitoring.
-The evolution of these tools has been driven by the need to support new technologies (e.g. cloud) and to satisfy new requirements emerging from service providers and user communities, in particular from the Research Infrastructures contributing to EGI-Engage via the EGI Competence Centers and the Resource Providers who contribute infrastructure services to the federation.
+This deliverable describes the first release of several EGI Operational Tools, such as: the Operations Portal, ARGO, GOCDB and the Security Monitoring tools, developed during the first year of the EGI-Engage project.
+The technological evolution of these tools has been driven by the need to support new technologies (e.g. cloud) and to satisfy new requirements emerging from service providers and user communities, in particular from the Research Infrastructures (RIs) contributing to EGI-Engage via the EGI Competence Centers (CCs) and the Resource Providers (RPs) who contribute infrastructure services to the federation.
 The development roadmap has been defined according to a requirement gathering process, which has been accomplished in collaboration with the other EGI Engage WPs in charge of the communication with users and key stakeholders.

-The Operations Portal features has been broadened with the integration of the VO Administration and operations PORtal (VAPOR), which now supports cloud technology and has been extended with a GLUE2 based resource browser.
-The VO ID card has been extended with further information and proper interfaces are available to retrieve the data stored in the portal.
+The Operations Portal features have been broadened with the integration of the VO Administration and operations PORtal (VAPOR), which now supports cloud technology and has been extended with a GLUE2 based resource browser.
+In addition, the VO ID card of the Operations Portal has been extended with further information and, new proper interfaces have been created to retrieve the data stored in the portal.

-The latest release of ARGO offers the multi-tenants support, which allows offering a Monitoring as a service to communities within the EGI collaboration.
-The set of probes to monitor the EGI Federated Cloud resources has been expanded to validate more functionalities.
+The latest release of ARGO offers the multi-tenants support.
+This new functionality allows to offer a Monitoring as a service to communities within the EGI collaboration.
+The set of probes, to monitor the EGI Federated Cloud resources, have been expanded to validate more functionalities.
 A centralised architecture for the EGI infrastructure monitoring has been designed and will be deployed in production in the first half of 2016.
 It will allow a more agile management of the whole EGI monitoring system.

-In the first year, the GOCDB team focussed its effort on developing features that allow to better host multiple projects in the same GOCDB instance and easily extend the GOCDB data model to satisfy community needs.
-In addition the log system has been improved and a fine-grained access model has been implemented, which includes permit-all and protected pages.
+During the first year, the GOCDB team focussed its effort on developing new features to better support multiple projects in the same server instance and easily extend the GOCDB data model to satisfy community needs.
+In addition, the log system has been improved and a fine-grained access model has been implemented to restrict the access for unauthorized users.

+Furthermore, Operations Portal, ARGO and GOCDB product teams have worked together to make their AAI architectures compliant with this new EGI access layer.
+As result of this activity, GOCDB has already implemented a new AAI architecture to authenticate users via Federated Identity Management (FIM) system, and Operations Portal and ARGO has started the development of their new AAI modules which will be completed in 2016.
+By the end of the second year the three tools will be accessible by end users via the new EGI AAI.

 Finally, EGI security experts released the first version of SECANT, a tool to monitor virtual machines running in the EGI Federated Cloud.

-Furthermore, Operations Portal, ARGO and GOCDB product teams have worked together with the TJRA1.1, in charge of design the new EGI Authentication and Authorisation Infrastructure (AAI), to depict their AAI architecture that has to be compliant with this new EGI access layer.
-As result of this activity, GOCDB has already implemented a new AAI architecture based on federated identity management and Operations Portal and ARGO started the development of their new AAI modules, which will be completed in 2016.
-The three tools will be accessible by end users via the new EGI AAI in the second year of the project.

 Operations Portal